 Imaging products are essential to the conduct of the regional planning program.
 They provide the basis for updating the Commission's regional base map series and for conducting regional inventories of urban growth and land use change.
-The year 2000 aerial photography is currently being used to prepare a major reevaluation of the regional land use plan and transportation plan.
+The year 2000 aerial photography is currently being used to prepare a major re-evaluation of the regional land use plan and transportation plan.
 The images are also extremely useful in a variety of work environments in both the public and private sectors.
 The image products are widely distributed.
 The regional land information system website makes the orthophotos and related survey information-including elevation data-available to a wide range of users.
-The public kiosk at the Commission offices will provide another means of ready and convenient access to this information.
+The public kiosk at the Commission offices provides another means of ready and convenient access to this information.

 During 2003, a photogrammetric engineering firm was selected for the year 2005 orthophotography program.
-That firm will be responsible for conducting the entire program, including any special products requested by counties or municipal governments.
-During 2004, the specifications for the work and a project budget will be finalized.
-The necessary photography will be obtained during March and April of 2005 after snowmelt and before leaf-out conditions.
-The regional product will consist of 1" = 200' scale digital orthophotographs with a one-foot pixel in uncompressed .tif format and compressed MrSID format, such product provided in "tiles" of approximately 5,000 grid feet by 5,000 grid feet.
-As an adjunct to the regional program, a number of county and local governments will choose to fund the acquisition of larger scale aerial photography and the production of digital orthophotographic and related map products at larger scales and with smaller pixel sizes than the regional products.
-In such cases, both the larger scale local products and the regional products will be provided as part of the project cost to each funding agency.
-Access to the orthophoto images and related land survey information, including dossier sheets and control survey summary diagrams, will be provided by means of a regional land information website and a public terminal.
+That firm is responsible for conducting the entire program, including any special products requested by counties or municipal governments.
+During 2004, the specifications for the work and a project budget were finalized.
+Both the product specifications and the project budget were further refined during 2005.
+The necessary photography was obtained during March and April of 2005 after snowmelt and before leaf-out conditions.
+The regional product consisted of 1" = 200' scale color digital orthophotographs with a one-foot pixel resolution in uncompressed .tif format and compressed MrSID format.
+The uncompressed product was provided in "tiles" of approximately 5,000 map grid feet by 5,000 map grid feet.
+The compressed product was provided in files covering full USPLS townships.
+The color digital orthophotographs were post processed to also produce pseudo panchromatic (black and white) digital orthophotographs.

+As an adjunct to the regional program, a number of county and local governments chose to fund the acquisition of larger scale aerial photography and the production of digital orthophotographic and related map products at larger scales and with smaller pixel sizes than the regional products.
+In such cases, the larger scale local products were substituted forthe regional products.
+Copies of all regional products acquired were provided as part of the project cost to each funding agency.
+Access to the orthophoto images and related land survey information, including dossier sheets and control survey summary diagrams, will continue to be provided by means of a regional land information website and a public terminal.

 The regional orthophotography products will be completed and delivered in 2005; the local products will be delivered in early 2006.
-The development of the regional land information system website for orthophotography and survey information was undertaken during 2003 and will be enhanced in 2004 and 2005.
-The development of the public terminal began in late 2003 and will be substantially completed during 2004, and be operational in 2005.
+The development of the regional land information system website for orthophotography and survey information was undertaken during 2003 and was enhanced in 2004 and 2005.
+The development of the public access terminal began in late 2003; was substantially completed during 2004; and was operational by the end of 2005.